 - The second episode starts with D'Artagnan dueling another man.
 They are interrupted by the Cardinal's Guards because dueling is illegal.
 D'Artagnan is arrested and imprisoned, while the other guy escapes.
 It's a ploy by the Musketeers and the Cardinal to get D'Artagnan in the same cell with the notorious criminal Vadim, so that he can spy on him.

 - Dying Curse: Bonacieux curses both D'Artagnan and Constance before he dies, telling D'Artagnan that they are both 'doomed' and will never be happy.

 - Athos is a Heartbroken Badass from having to execute his wife Milady after she had killed his brother.

 - Aramis was one of only two survivors from the Savoy massacre (and the other deserted immediately after the massacre).

 - Porthos' mother was a former slave who committed suicide when he was young, and he grew up in poverty as a supposed orphan.
-The second season premiere reveals that Porthos and his mother were abandoned in the slums by his father who may still be alive.
+The second season reveals that Porthos and his mother were abandoned in the slums at the request of his father who is still alive.

 - And D'Artagnan is orphaned before the opening credits of the first episode.

 - Elite Army: The King's Musketeers and the Cardinal's Red Guards.